hypercharge/hypercharge-php/README.md

 ```

-## WPF Notification
+## WPF PaymentNotification

-Notifications is a server to server request in the background.
+With a PaymentNotification Hypercharge notifies your server about a Payment status change e.g. when a Payment was successfull (status `approved`) or has failed in some way.
+A PaymentNotification is a server to server request in the background.
 Neither webbrowser nor user interaction is involved.
-With the notification hypercharge tells your system if the payment was successfull or not.

 ```
 hypercharge                 your-server.com/hypercharge-wpf-notifications.php